-Drivers in Michigan receive citations for traffic violations quite often, and many don’t consider it necessary to retain a lawyer to represent them in connection with the charges.
+Drivers in Michigan receive citations for traffic violations quite often, and many don’t consider it necessary to retain a criminal defense lawyer to represent them in connection with the charges.
 You may believe that it’s more practical to pay the fine and move on rather than hire legal counsel.
 However, accepting the financial penalty is the equivalent of a guilty plea and the matter will be a part of your driving record.
 Down the road, there may be more serious consequences and implications for your driving privileges.
 It’s wise to consult with a skilled motor vehicle offenses lawyer about your options before conceding to the charges.
 Because driving history is always looked at by insurance companies and courts it is critical for anyone facing a traffic offense to do their best to minimize the final outcome on their record.
 Some people ignore their first tickets or traffic misdemeanors and then find out when the next matter comes up that they cannot get a break from a prosecutor because of the prior record that likely could have been alleviated while their record was clean.
 We think about your future and try our best to get the best possible outcome in your case whether that is a dismissal or a plea bargain to a reduced charge.

 The attorneys at the office of Michigan Defense Law know that’s it’s possible to contest traffic violations and obtain a far more advantageous outcome as compared to pleading guilty to the offense.
 We work with you to gather information and explore your options when you’re faced with a hearing or administrative review regarding your driver’s license.
 Our experience allows us to deliver a customized approach to your defense and present convincing arguments on your behalf.